binlecode/example-oauth2-fastapi/README.md

    for permission grant.
 If the end-user grants the permission, the authorization server redirects back to the callback url with an authorization code.
-3. The application receives this code and then call the authorization server's `/token` endpoint, with the authorization code (granted by the end-user).
+3. The application receives this code and then call the authorization server's `/token` endpoint, with the authorization code (granted by the end-user) along with client_id and client_secret (in BasicAuth header or POST form body).
    The authorization server responds with the access token after validating the authorization code.